 For area boundaries, see the Wilderness Camping Area map [PDF].

 Trips into the Wilderness Camping Area can be dangerous and should not be taken lightly.
 To learn about requirements for wilderness camping, see required skills, preparation, and equipment, below.

 Before making a wilderness reservation, read the information below in full to ensure you have the required skills and equipment.
 This information will also help you prepare for a safe and exciting wilderness adventure.

 To make a reservation for the Wilderness Camping Area, see the making a reservation section, above.

 Required skills, preparation, and equipment

-Wilderness reservations at Garibaldi are only granted to groups of 10 or less.
-Every member of your group must be an experienced wilderness traveler.
-Additionally, you must agree that, before your trip, you will:
+Wilderness reservations at Garibaldi are only granted to groups of 10 or fewer people.
+Every member of your group must be an experienced wilderness traveller.

 - Design a trip plan and travel route that are appropriate for your outdoor skill level (see making your trip plan, below)

-- Gather up-to-date information about your route, including weather forecasts, trail conditions, and avalanche warnings
+- Gather up-to-date information about your route, including weather forecasts, trail conditions, and avalanche forecasts

 - Ensure you have the appropriate outdoors equipment and any special skills or training you may need (see packing the essentials, below)